 Creating a landing page for a Kickstarter project is a great way to have full control over the message you want the reader to receive.
-That is to say, the Kickstarter website is full of noise and often considered somewhat contrived by potential supporters.

 Think about it:

 Every page on Kickstarter requests some sort of favour or effort from the reader.
 Tweet this, share that and like the other thing!
-Anyway, if you have a landing page for your project you can tone down this call to action and be smarter with how you get people to back the campaign.
+If you have a landing page for your project you can tone down this call to action and be smarter with how you get people to back the campaign.

 9. Posting Regular Updates

-Kickstarter projects offer rewards of some kind to the supporters but providing updates is one area that many projects fall down.
+Kickstarter projects offer rewards of some kind to the supporters but providing updates is one area where many projects fall short.
 You see, if you want people to be involved or want to be involved with a project, you need to show them that things are moving along.
 In this sense, posting regular updates can help you connect with supporters, which will get more people talking and most likely, more people supporting the project.